toolness/p5.js-docker/README.md

 p5.js repository instead: the build system will automatically detect your changes and reflect them on the website as needed.

+## Running Tests

+Your entire p5.js checkout is exposed on your web server under the `/p5.js/` path.
+Just browse there and you'll see a browseable index of all files and folders in your checkout.

 ## Other Tasks

 If you need to run a `grunt` task in the p5.js repository, just use